junxit/us-congress-bills-109/bill.md

 ## § 9.
 Marine mammal grants

-Section 110 (16 U.S.C.
-1380) is amended—

-- **(1)** by amending subsection (a) to read as follows:
+Section 110(a) (16 U.S.C.
+1380(a)) is amended to read as follows:

 > - **(a)** *Authorization of assistance; annual report*
 >   - **(1)** *Authorization of assistance* The Secretary may make grants, or provide financial assistance in such other form as the Secretary considers appropriate, to any Federal or State agency, public or private institution, or other person for the purpose of assisting such agency, institution, or person to undertake research in subjects that are relevant to the protection and conservation of marine mammals.
 >   - **(2)** *Reports*
 >     - **(A)** *Reports by Secretary* The Secretary shall include a description of the results of research carried out with assistance under this section in the annual report required under section 103(f).
 >     - **(B)** *Reports by Federal agencies* The head of each Federal agency that conducts and provides funds for research on marine mammals shall report annually to the Committee on Resources of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate on funding provided and research conducted regarding marine mammals during the preceding year.
 >   - **(3)** *Contributions* For purposes of carrying out this section, the Secretary may accept, solicit, receive, hold, administer, and use gifts, devises, and bequests.

-- **(2)** by striking subsection (c) and inserting the following:
-  > - **(c)** *Authorization of Appropriations* To carry out this section there is authorized to be appropriated to the Secretary $1,500,000 for each of fiscal years 2006 through 2010.

 ## § 10.
 Fisheries gear development